BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 	- `telnet sss.harvard.edu 80`.
 N.B. telnet and ftp are no longer available due to some "insecure" reason (or due to 32bit) on macOS 10.13, so nc, ssh and stfp is used instead. `curl -I ` just for header.
 1. **CSS**

+### Other programming paradigms
+- Declarative, logic programming

-[//]: # (Week 7: Machine Learning.
-This section is removed to another note, acting as an introduction.)
+[//]: # "Week 7: Machine Learning.
+This section is removed to another note, acting as an introduction."

 ## IX.
 Python Language [w8]
 <!-- Originally week 8 Python-->